Quantum algorithm for estimating volumes of convex bodies: Introduction

 In our quantum volume estimation algorithm, we apply the quantum Chebyshev inequality under the same compute-uncompute procedure.
-This gives a quadratic speedup in $\epsilon^{-1}$ when estimating the $\E[V_{i}]$ in \eqn{V_i-techniques}, so that $\tilde{O}(\sqrt{n}/\epsilon)$ copies of the stationary state suffice (see \lem{Chebyshev-lemma}).
+This gives a quadratic speedup in $\epsilon^{-1}$ when estimating the $\E[V_{i}]$ in \eqn{V_i-techniques}, so that $\tilde{O}(\sqrt{n}/\epsilon)$ copies of the stationary state suffice\footnote{It is possible to use fewer copies of the stationary state.
+See \fnote{copies}.} (see \lem{Chebyshev-lemma}).

-\paragraph{Quantum algorithm for volume estimation with interlaced rounding (\sec{round-quantum})} The stationary states of the quantum hit-and-run walk can be prepared with $\tilde{O}(n^{1.5})$ queries to $O_{\K}$ only when the corresponding density functions are \emph{well-rounded} (i.e., every level set with probability $\mu$ contains a ball of radius $\mu r$, and the variance of the density is bounded by $R^2$, with $R/r = O(\sqrt{n})$).
-It remains to show how to ensure that the convex body is well-rounded.
+\paragraph{Quantum algorithm for volume estimation with interlaced rounding (\sec{round-quantum})} The stationary states of the quantum hit-and-run walk can be prepared with $\tilde{O}(n^{1.5})$ queries to $O_{\K}$ only when the corresponding density functions are \emph{well-rounded}, i.e., every level set with probability $\mu$ contains a ball of radius $\mu r$ and the variance of the density is bounded by $R^2$, where $R/r = O(\sqrt{n})$.\footnote{When the density function is uniform in $\K$, this definition of well-roundedness reduces to that in \fnote{well-rounded}.
+The definition of level sets is the same as in~\cite{lovasz2006simulated}.} It remains to show how to ensure that the convex body is well-rounded.

 Classically, Ref.~\cite{lovasz2006simulated} gave a rounding algorithm that transforms a convex body to ensure that all the densities sampled in the volume estimation algorithm are well-rounded.
 This algorithm uses $\tilde{O}(n^{4})$ queries, via $\tilde{O}(n)$ iterations of simulated annealing.
 A quantization of this algorithm along the same lines as detailed above gives an algorithm with $\tilde{O}(n^{3.5})$ quantum queries.